-Attorney for man in fatal police shooting
+Fatal police shooting attorney: Defense needs more funding

 The Tulsa County public defender’s office, which was initially appointed to defend Ware, withdrew from the case, citing an unspecified conflict of interest.

-Adams’ motion alleges the conflict is because Johnson was involved in a romantic relationship with a member of the public and was social friends with other public defenders.
+Adams’ motion alleges the conflict is because Johnson was involved in a romantic relationship with a member of the public defender’s office and was social friends with other public defenders.

 Calls to the Tulsa County public defender’s office rang unanswered Tuesday.